cvignac/DiGress/README.md

-# DiGress: Discrete Denoising diffusion models for graph generation (ICLR 2023)
+# DiGress: Discrete Denoising diffusion models for graph generation

 Warning: The code has been updated after experiments were run for the paper.
 If you don't manage to reproduce the